-Ideally, you should start with a soft outreach campaign, what this means is make an appearance and general introduction.
-This could be done through social media, forums, blog comments or the like.
+Ideally, you should start with a soft outreach campaign, what this means is making an appearance and general introduction.
+This should be done by following the individual on their social media accounts.
+Leaving comments on their blog posts and sharing their content via social media.
 Once you have the initial building blocks in place, then send a brief complimentary email, remember no proposal yet, you’re still building the relationship.
-Once you’ve established a rapport, you can send a business proposal for consideration.
+Once you’ve established a rapport, then you can send a business proposal for consideration.

 But what should you include and what makes a successful business proposal?